 The brain more than doubles in weight the first year (Figure 14.1) and triples by the second year, then grows at a much slower rate, but with a regular pattern, until about age 20, remaining relatively constant in size until the 50s, after which there is a slow decline.
 This later age period is marked by changes not considered in the Mental Construction framework.

 We are experiencing the world throughout the years of brain growth.
 Those lessons, formed with less cortical volume, continue forward and underlie our adult thoughts.

 At particular times in the path to our full mental capabilities, certain tasks must be mastered.
-If the opportunity is missed, the task can be mastered later, no matter one’s effort.
+If the opportunity is missed, the task cannot be mastered later, no matter one’s effort.
 A prime example is the ability to see.
 If an infant has an operation removing cataracts after the first two years of life, despite the optical information to the brain then being unimpeded, the critical period has passed and the child never learns to use sight as an input.

 Language acquisition provides a critical period example in the mental realm.
 Children deprived of experiencing communication, like those few found locked into isolation rooms or feral children, do not develop language skills if it continues beyond age 10.
 If it ends earlier, they can develop rudimentary skills, but not facility.

 Psychological skills, like friendliness, trust-worthiness, and self-assurance do not have such stark critical periods.
 These social skills are more subtle, harder to measure, and can be overridden by higher levels of cognition.
 However, these skills are being developed while the brain proceeds through a sequence of stages fixing the output from one area of the brain to another.
 Soft skills (psychological and social skills) once set become harder, though not impossible) to change when the myelination stage moves to another area of the brain.